toshiakiasakura/hokumed_net/README.md

 Our aim is to construct simple website.
 Follow the rule of KISS!

-This site is accessible via http://akitoshi.xsrv.jp/hokui_net_ver2/
+This site is accessible via http://akitoshi.xsrv.jp/hokui_net_ver2/dest Note that we have to redistribute those files.

 # Versions
 - node : v8.9.4